Caring for you before, during, and after you sail

 - Swimsuit for the Retro-Glam pool party

-On the day of your sail, please arrive at the terminal about 1 hour prior to your embarkation time in order to allow for a COVID test — which must be done at the terminal.
-Please note that any test results brought with Sailors will not be recognized as valid.
+On the day of your sail, please arrive at the terminal at your selected arrival slot for a COVID test.
+This must be done at the terminal, and any test results brought with Sailors will not be recognized as valid.
 You’ll then check-in, receive your Band, and board the ship.

 We've put together some information so that you know exactly what you need to book pre-sail, and what you can book once we have set out to sea.